SERIAL

 ALTER SEQUENCE table_name_id_seq OWNED BY table_name.id;

-Creating a table with a SERIAL primary key:
+Create a products table with a SERIAL primary key:

 );